 What are Hygge and Mys?

-Hygge is the Danish concept of cozyiness.
-In my home country of Sweden we have a similar term known as “mys.”
+Hygge is the Danish concept of coziness.
+In my home country of Sweden, we have a similar term known as “mys.”
 Both came about because of the long, dark winter days in these northern latitudes.
-With fewer hours of sunlight you essentially have to make your own light and warmth.
+With fewer hours of sunlight, you essentially have to make your own light and warmth.

 A big component of both hygge and mys is mindfulness.
 It’s about taking the time to make things “special” and cozy.
 In addition, hygge and mys are also about savoring and enjoying, much in the same way that we should strive to be mindful when we eat.